superRaytin/paginationjs/docs/en.md

 The data got via Ajax also follow this rule.

 ### totalNumber <em>number (default `0`)</em>
-Specifies the total number of entries in advance (optional), it can be used when Pagination is in asynchronous mode

-Note: This option only has effect in Pagination constructor and only if dataSource option is a URL.
+When the dataSource is a URL, you should pass a `totalNumber` to specify the total number of entries (or via `totalNumberLocator`).
+OtherWise, it will not take effect as total number will be calculated automatically.

 ### totalNumberLocator <em>function(response)</em>
-Find `totalNumber` from remote response, only available when `dataSource` is a string.
+Useful when the dataSource is a URL, and you expect specifies one of the field value in request response as the `totalNumber`.

-Note: Specify `totalNumberLocator` will ignore the `totalNumber` option.
+Note: Pagination will ignore `totalNumber` option when `totalNumberLocator` specified.

 See [demo](/index.html#totalNumber_locator)

 ### pageNumber <em>number (default `1`)</em>
-Specify the page number when initializing.
+Default page number at initialization.

 ### pageSize <em>number (default `10`)</em>
-Entries of per page.
+Number of data items per page.

 ### pageRange <em>number (default `2`)</em>
-Range of visible page number, this means that the amount on both sides of the selected page.
-For example, if the selected page number is `6`, and pageRange set to 2, then the pagination bar will be displayed as like this '1 ...
-4 5`6`7 8'.
+`pageRange` defines a range of pages that should be display around current page.
+For example, if current page number is `6` and `pageRange` is set to 2, then pagination bar will be displayed as like this '1 ...
+4 5`6`7 8 ...
+11 12'.

+If you want to show all pages, just set it to `null`.

 ### callback <em>function(data, pagination)</em>
-This function will be triggered when paging happened.
-Useful for process the result data before rendered.

-The `callback` function will get two parameters
+To customize item's innerHTML, called on each paging.

+To make it easier to maintain, you'd better to use templating engine such as [Handlebars](http://handlebarsjs.com/) and [Undercore.template](http://underscorejs.org/#template).

+it takes the resulting data and page number and pageSize as its arguments:

 ```js
 callback: function(data, pagination){ ... }